Four color printing

 Print speeds of up to 18,000 sheets an hour!

-We use huge Heidelberg commercial presses (currently the fastest offset printing machine in the world) to print your data, each ink to be printed having its own printing unit.
-The paper is fed through the press at speeds of up to 5 sheets a second (18,000 sheets an hour) and passes through each ink unit in succession via a complex system of rollers.
+Commercial presses are huge machines with a separate printing unit for each of the CMYK color inks.
+The paper is fed through the press at speeds of up to 5 sheets a second (18,000 sheets an hour!) and passes through each ink unit in succession via a complex system of rollers.

 Putting the offset into offset printing